Want to cut down how much you're spending on your health insurance premiums? 10 things you need to know about saving on health insurance.

 Considerations before switching

 - Is the policy not meeting your need?
-If you decide that your current policy is no longer meeting your needs, you don’t necessarily need to switch to another insurer.
-You could try negotiating better coverage with your current insurer, which would be to your advantage if you have accumulated loyalty bonuses with them over time which you don’t wish to lose.
+If you decide that your current policy is no longer meeting your needs, you don’t necessarily need to switch to another fund.
+You could try negotiating better coverage with your current fund, which would be to your advantage if you have accumulated loyalty bonuses with them over time which you don’t wish to lose.

 - Is your current policy too expensive?
 You could consider reducing your level of cover.
 If you are young and healthy, you may be able to get away with basic hospital cover, but if you are older and starting to develop health issues or envisage yourself doing so in the not-too-distant future, you might be wise to retain your current hospital cover and even consider increasing it.